 Our ability to execute projects, to maintain our client relationships and to obtain new clients depends largely on our ability to attract, train, motivate and retain highly skilled technology professionals, particularly project managers and other mid-level professionals.
 If we cannot hire and retain additional qualified personnel, our ability to bid for and obtain new projects, and to continue to expand our business will be impaired and our revenues could decline.
 We believe that there is significant worldwide competition for technology professionals with the skills necessary to perform the services we offer.
-For example, in India, since 2004, hiring by technology companies has increased significantly, although there has been a substantial decline in hiring in recent months.
-We added approximately 12,400 and 13,700 new employees, net of attrition, in fiscal 2009 and fiscal 2008, excluding Infosys BPO and our other subsidiaries.
-In the three months ended June 30, 2009, the number of our employees declined by approximately 600, excluding Infosys BPO and our other subsidiaries.
+For example, in India, since 2004, hiring by technology companies has increased significantly, although there has been a decline in hiring in recent months.
+We added approximately 3,000, 12,400 and 13,700 new employees, net of attrition, in the three months ended December 31, 2009, fiscal 2009, excluding Infosys BPO and our other subsidiaries.